 Before you take the leap into coding bootcamp, here are a couple of key things you should consider.

-The average tuition for a coding bootcamp is around $13,000, and around 23 percent of students used a lending partner like Skills Fund or Climb Credit to finance their education in 2017, according to recent surveys.
-In addition, more students are starting to enjoy deferred tuition and Income Share Agreement-based models.
-There are various different ways you can pay for a bootcamp, but before you make a decision you should ensure you know all of the facts.
 Choose a method of financing that is both flexible and manageable, and works out based on how much you can expect to earn.
-Coding bootcamps offer a good way in which people can accelerate their knowledge of various technical concepts, and prepare for the evolving world of work.
+Coding bootcamps offer a great way in which people can accelerate their knowledge of various technical concepts.
+They prepare for the evolving world of work.
 If you invest some time upfront evaluating your financing options, you are more likely to get the most out of your coding bootcamp education.